raystack/frontier/docs/docs/contribution/contribute.md

 - You can help with documenting new features or improve existing documentation.
 - You can also review and accept other contributions if you are a maintainer.

-Please submit a PR to the main branch of the Shield repository once you are ready to submit your contribution.
-Code submission to Shield \(including submission from project maintainers\) require review and approval from maintainers or code owners.
+Please submit a PR to the main branch of the Frontier repository once you are ready to submit your contribution.
+Code submission to Frontier \(including submission from project maintainers\) require review and approval from maintainers or code owners.
 PRs that are submitted need to pass the build.
 Once build is passed community members will help to review the pull request.

 ## Becoming a maintainer

 We are always interested in adding new maintainers.
 What we look for is a series of contributions, good taste, and an ongoing interest in the project.

-- Maintainers will have write access to the Shield repository.
+- Maintainers will have write access to the Frontier repository.
 - There is no strict protocol for becoming a maintainer.
 Candidates for new maintainers are typically people that are active contributors and community members.
 - Candidates for new maintainers can also be suggested by current maintainers.
-- If you would like to become a maintainer, you should start contributing to Shield in any of the ways mentioned.
+- If you would like to become a maintainer, you should start contributing to Frontier in any of the ways mentioned.
 You might also want to talk to other maintainers and ask for their advice and guidance.

 ## Guidelines